Home

 Cathedral have been ploughing their very particular furrow for the last twenty years as Britain's premier doom/stoner/whatever-you-like-to-call-it outfit, led by Lee Dorrian and Gaz Jennings.
 Several of their releases feature real Mellotron, although they used samples on 2002's The VIIth Coming and The Garden of Unearthly Delights, from four years later, principally due to the unreliability of their usual hire machine (nuthin' to do with me, squire) and not knowing anyone who owned one.

 I personally find that The VIIth Coming is a more cohesive album than its predecessors, although with a welcome return to the keyboard use of those earlier albums.
 Munch (just Munch, actually Dave Moore) plays 'Mellotron' strings and choir on The Empty Mirror and a few background string chords on Black Robed Avenger, but it doesn't, frankly, really sound like a Mellotron at all.
-If anything, though, The Garden of Unearthly Delights (nice touch) is even better, featuring another outrageous Cathedral epic in the sprawling near-as-dammit 27-minute The Garden, with help from members of the glorious Circulus.
+If anything, though, The Garden of Unearthly Delights (nice touch) is even better, featuring another outrageous Cathedral epic in the sprawling near-as-dammit twenty-seven-minute The Garden, with help from members of the glorious Circulus.
 Bassist Leo Smee plays samplotron on the track, but not a lot, so don't bother if that's all you're after.

 links